Learn to Hunt

 Insects, occasionally algae and other aquatic plants

 Female madtoms usually mate several times during the June through July breeding period.
 Young fish have been taken in collections in late fall measuring about one inch long.
 Most individuals probably mature during their second summer and few live beyond their third summer.

-Like most madtoms, this species is most active at night, feeding on insects, and occasionally on algae and other aquatic plants.
+Like most madtoms, this species is most active at night.
 These catfishes, as well as the other madtoms, have a poison gland at the base of the pectoral fin.
 When one is stung or pricked by one of the spines, there is a burning sensation similar to a bee or wasp sting.